afronski/bferl/README.md

   - `bferl_app:attach_console().`
   - Now you can play with all kind of *Brainfuck* / *Brainfork* programs!
     - See the documentation for more examples.
+5. During development, you will probably need:
-5. If you would like to run tests, invoke command: `rebar3 ct`.
+  - To run tests, by invoking command: `rebar3 ct`
+  - To perform a *Dialyzer* analysis, by invoking command: `rebar3 dialyzer`

 ### Support